 The green sriracha sauce recipe below simply uses jalapeno peppers in place of red chilis.
 It has a slightly less spicy flavor, and you can use it anywhere you'd pour on red sriracha.

-Many of my favorite homemade hot sauces are raw, but this green sriracha sauce recipe is a cooked hot sauce.
+Many of my favorite homemade hot sauces are raw, but this green sriracha sauce recipe is cooked.
 Cooking your hot sauce yields a smoother result and a bit of a mellower flavor.

 When you cook the peppers, you kill some of the heat, and it lets that good, peppery taste come through a bit more.
 It takes more time but is so worth it if you like smothering your food in hot sauce like I do.